Jean-Luc314/Finances.jl/README.md

 | Nominal   |   An object to describe value and currency, with securely defined exchange rates.
 Methods exist to manipulate e.g., convert between currencies  |
 | Currency  |   Define valid currencies and exchange rates                                                                                                    |

-Curently, the package allows the user to project and visualise their Mortgage Loan Repayments.
+Currently, the package allows the user to project and visualise their Mortgage Loan Repayments.

 `cashflow()` operates on a `Mortgage` object to perform the cashflow projection.
 The time, loan outstanding, cumulative interest, and payments-to-date, will be returned for the user.